securitybunker/databunker-nodejs-passwordless-login/README.md

-# Roll your own passwordless login for Node.js with this code example
+# Roll your own passwordless login (aka Magic Link) for Node.js with this code example

 ## Run for the first time